lizschley/number_six/scripts/documentation/update_process.md

    2. Add new Associations, keys are as follows: 'add_paragraph_reference', 'add_group_paragraph'
    3. Delete existing Associations, keys are as follows: 'delete_paragraph_reference', 'delete_group_paragraph'
 - The program will automatically copy the add_ dictionaries and the delete_ dictionaries to the output file from Step 1 (read below for further details).
-- If you don't need to do any updates, you can skip Step 1 entirely.
+- If you don't need to update any existing records, you can skip Step 1 entirely.
 Just copy example from data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_THREE> and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for the retrievals necessary for updating and can only be done in Step 1)

 1. Step 1 Json Input process (run_as_prod == False):
     - Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>